 - Is lethargic all the time

 - Decreased interest in spending time with owner

 If your dog is diagnosed with Cushing’s Disease, veterinarians often prescribe Trilostane or Lysodren.
 Lysodren is a chemotherapy drug that works by destroying the outer layer of the adrenal glands.
 This limits the glands ability to produce cortisol.
 Unfortunately, both drugs often have side effects such as vomiting, lethargy, diarrhea and weight loss.
-But there are also natural remedies to treating Cushings Disease available.

 How can Natural Treatments Help your Dog with Cushing's Disease?